-oviding direction and oversight over data ablishing a systems of decision rights over data.
+Data governance: The processes for providing direction and oversight over data management by establishing a systems of decision rights over data.

-projects and practices that deliver, control, the value of data and information assets cycles.
+Data management: The plans, policies, projects and practices that deliver, control, protect and enhance the value of data and information assets throughout their lifecycles.

-nsitive information from damage, loss or
+Data protection: The protection of sensitive information from damage, loss or corruption.

-g data to make decisions and deliver services. hnology.
+Data-guided: The practice of using data to make decisions and deliver services.